X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 `LIST 50-` will display line 50 to the end of the program.

 Pressing the `CONTROL` key during a listing will slow the listing down once printing reaches the bottom of the screen.
-Approxmately one line per second will be displayed.
+Approximately one line per second will be displayed.

 Pressing the `SPACE BAR` during the listing will cause the listing to pause.